 2. You need to be able to adapt.

-As a leader, it’s important to be able to act quickly, to be agile when needed.
+As a leader, it’s important to act quickly, to be agile when needed.
 No matter what organization you are in, circumstances are always going to change.
 If there’s one thing we have all learned in 2020, it’s how to deal with the unexpected.

 A good leader will be able to adapt and adjust to changes as needed.
 Adaptability is an essential frontline leadership skill.
-A leader who is able to adapt to situations is open to different ways of thinking, not afraid to be creative, and tries to understand the perspectives of others.
+A leader who can adapt to situations is open to different ways of thinking, not afraid to be creative, and tries to understand the perspectives of others.

 3. You need to be able to execute tasks and achieve milestones.

 Effective execution of tasks takes more than simply telling your team to “get it done.”
-In order for a leader to ensure tasks are completed, they need to be able to create a vision and encourage the team to follow it.
+For a leader to ensure tasks are completed, they need to create a vision and encourage the team to follow it.

 It’s great to have a vision for the organization, but it will mean very little if you can’t execute that vision.
-A good frontline leader needs to set milestones and be able to understand exactly what needs to happen to achieve them.
+So a good frontline leader needs to set milestones and understand exactly what needs to happen to achieve them.

 4. You need to be able to motivate and inspire others.

 There are a lot of ways to motivate and inspire your team.
-You can lead by example — be a demonstration of integrity, a good work ethic, and a positive attitude.
+You can lead by example — demonstrating integrity, a good work ethic, and a positive attitude.
 You can offer praise and appreciation to employees who are doing great work.
-You can also empower team members by giving them power or authority to do something with complete control.
+You can also empower team members by giving them the power or authority to do something with complete control.